VictoriaLogs can accept logs from the following log collectors:

 It is possible to push unlimited number of log lines in a single request to this API.

 If the timestamp field is set to "0", then the current timestamp at VictoriaLogs side is used per each ingested log line.
-Otherwise the timestamp field must be in the ISO8601 format.
-For example, 2023-06-20T15:32:10Z.
-Optional fractional part of seconds can be specified after the dot - 2023-06-20T15:32:10.123Z.
-Timezone can be specified instead of Z suffix - 2023-06-20T15:32:10+02:00.
+Otherwise the timestamp field must be in one of the following formats:

 See these docs for details on fields, which must be present in the ingested log messages.